cypress-io/cypress-design/components/Accordion/react/ReadMe.md

 ## Summary

-Collapsible component with a header and a body
+Collapsible component with a header and a body.

 ## install